MVPWorkshop/rancici/README.md

 ## Further Directions

+We are exploring couple of main directions for the Rancici Universe, some being:

-Will include: Multiplayer mode, Multi-round matches, Community-driven tournaments and leagues, and much more...
+- Multiplayer mode, Multi-round matches, Community-driven tournaments/leagues, ...